keiferc/confirmer/README.md

 ```

 ### Planned Features
-Feel free to contribute. __Please prioritize security and accessibility.__
+Feel free to contribute. __Please prioritize security, accessibility, and
-Below is a list of planned features to implement:
+users' privacy.__ Below is a list of planned features to implement:

 - Change structure to create multiple confirmer based on universal actions.
   Allows users to set up multiple Confirmer cards.